maurepass/metsoft_django/README.md

 Main functions:
 - CRUD (offers, details, materials, patterns)
 - User Authentication and Authorization
+- tests (for offers app)
-- router to external database (generating reports based on data from external production server)
+- router to external database (for generating reports based on data from external production server)
+- templatetags (in tech_dep app)
 - generating some statistics
-- tests (for offers app)

 Used tools:
 - Django 2.2